Saudagar (1991 film): Plot

 Here, Rajeshwar's granddaughter Radha and Veer's grandson Vasu meet each other.
 Radha and Vasu are unaware of the enmity and fall in love.
-When Mandhari finds about this, he happily completes his pledge to himself and reveals the truth to the lovers.
-Then, he reveals his plans to end the enmity, according to which Radha will infiltrate Veer's home, while Vasu will infiltrate Rajeshwar's.
+When Mandhari finds out about this, he happily completes his pledge to himself and reveals the truth to the lovers.
+However, Chuniya decides to stoke the fires once again, which he does by abducting, raping and killing a girl named Amla from Veer's territory.
+Because Rajeshwar's grandson, Kunal, had secretly married and impregnated Amla, the tensions arise further between the two clans.

+Mandhaari reveals his plans to end their grandfathers' enmity, according to which Radha will infiltrate Veer's home, while Vasu will infiltrate Rajeshwar's.
 The lovers succeed in doing so and try to make the old friends see reason.
 Aarti, Vishal's widow, learns the true identity of Radha but keeps quiet.

 Meanwhile, Chuniya has completely infiltrated Rajeshwar's bastion.
 He starts making murky deals with shady parties who are interested in acquiring the whole region.
-He decides to stoke the fires once again, which he does by abducting, raping and killing a girl named Amla from Veeru's territory.
-Chuniya's machination works, exposing the lovers as well.
+Chuniya exposes the lovers as well.
 Radha and Vasu's pleas fall on deaf ears.

-However, Chuniya's luck doesn't last long.
+However, Chuniya's luck does not last long.
 The people with whom Chuniya had dealt with attack Rajeshwar, exposing Chuniya's real face.
 A distraught Rajeshwar and a sympathetic Veer finally sort out their enmity of decades.
-Here, Chuniya grows desperate and has Radha and Vasu captured.
-The people from both sides unite to fight against Chuniya.
+Here, Chuniya grows desperate and has Radha and Vasu captured, and Radha's uncle Deven killed.

-Soon, Radha and Vasu are saved, but they are unaware of the fact that their grandfathers have reconciled.
-Raju and Veeru kill Chuniya but get fatally wounded themselves.
+The people from both sides unite to fight against Chuniya; Veeru and Raju's surviving sons, Gagan and Gajja, respectively, are killed in the fight.
+Soon, Radha and Vasu are saved, but are unaware of the fact that their grandfathers have reconciled.
+Veeru and Raju kill Chuniya but get fatally wounded themselves.
 As the friends die in each other's arms, the final chapter on this friendship and enmity is closed.

-The story cuts to the present, revealing that Radha and Vasu got married and they formed a trust in the name of their grandparents, which is taking the care of the education of the children Mandhari is retelling the story too.
+The story cuts to the present, revealing that Radha and Vasu got married and they formed a trust in the name of their grandparents, which takes care of the education of the children Mandhari is retelling the story to.
 Radha and Vasu inaugurate the school as Aarti looks on.